SaiKrishnaMohan7/dotfiles/README.md

 - [x] I think yadm handles symlinks, this needs to be tested.
 From the look of it does seem like it handles symlinks
   - yadm does more of a bare repo action
 - [ ] Kube config and kube plugins stuff
+- [ ] tmux is a bridge that I will cross when necessary

 ## Tools being used